joshfinnie/joshfinnie.com/src/posts/2019-06-06-basic-python-dockerfile/index.md

 ## Special Considerations

 There are two small things that I do want to point out to everyone.
 First, I still use Python 3.6 as my go-to Python.
 I am sure I will make the switch soon, but for now this version still seems right to me.
 Second, I use an application called `dumb-init`.
 [Dumb Init](https://github.com/Yelp/dumb-init) has been something that I have been adding to my Docker containers since day one.
-Maybe we are past the need for it, but I still like teh comfort it brings me.
+Maybe we are past the need for it, but I still like the comfort it brings me.

 > dumb-init is a simple process supervisor and init system designed to run as PID 1 inside minimal container environments (such as Docker).
 It is deployed as a small, statically-linked binary written in C.